Kowanyama, Queensland: Geography

-The Aboriginal people who live in this community include people from the Kokominjena, Kokoberra and Kunjen groups of the Yir-Yoront people.
-In the Yir-Yoront language, Kowanyama means "The place of many waters".

 The community is situated on the banks of the Magnificent Creek, a tributary of the Mitchell River, 20 km inland from the coastline of the Gulf of Carpentaria.

 Kowanyama is accessed by an all-weather airstrip, as well as unsealed roads in the dry season from Pormpuraaw to the north, Normanton to the south and Cairns to the east.

 History

 Kunjen (also known as Koko Wanggara, Ngundjan and Olkola) is a language of Western Cape York.
 The Kunjen language region includes the landscape within the local government boundaries of Kowanyama Community Council and Cook Shire Council.

+The name Kowanyama means "the place of many waters".